 For information about upcoming JCC events & workshops, visit their website.

-Isabella Guajardo, also known as Girl With A Truck™, is a San Francisco Bay Area professional home organizer and member of the National Association of Professional Organizers (NAPO).
-She shares simple and creative ways to stay organized and stylish while reducing, recycling and re-purposing.
-Join Bella Organizing on Facebook.
+Isabella Guajardo, also known as Girl With A Truck™, is a San Francisco Bay Area professional home organizer and member of the National Association of Productivity and Organizing Professionals (NAPO).
+She shares simple and creative ways to stay organized while reducing, recycling and re-purposing.